pyeventsourcing/esdbclient/README.md

 ```

 The example below shows how to read a limited number (two) of the recorded events
-in stream forwards from the start of the stream.
+in a stream forwards from the start of the stream.

 ```python
 events = list(